 Despite the lack of scientific support, the Loch Ness Monster represents one of the most famous cryptids in cryptozoology.

 A monster sighting in the Loch was reported as far back as 565 AD by Saint Columba.
 The account, however, was reported second-hand over a century later by Adomnán in his book, “Life of Saint Columba”.

 Adomnán recalls a story of St. Columba coming upon some men burying a man on the shore of the Loch.
 They told St. Columba the man had been attacked and killed by a ‘waterbeast’ while he was swimming.
 The story recounts that St. Columba sent his own man into the water and he too was attacked.
 However, St. Columba was able to stop the beast in its tracks.
 He blessed himself and yelled these words to the beast, “Go no further.
 Do not touch the man.
 Go back at once.”
 The beast retreated and his man was saved from certain death.

 Wow!
 What a fantastic way for a missionary to mesmerize followers using their fear.
 Have your man fake being attacked and then miraculously call off the beast using the power of God – instant converts!
 Certainly there is no way to corroborate this story.
-Definitely, it is not strong evidence for the existence of the beast but it does make for dramatic reading.
+Definitely, it is not strong evidence for the beast exists but it does make for dramatic reading.

 Modern technology has led to perhaps more convincing evidence: